temporalinterference/itis-usa/content/cards/news-20260115-MRI-Filter-Solutions/modal.md

 The ability to perform functional magnetic resonance imaging (fMRI) concurrently during temporal interference stimulation (TIS) is essential to further advance the understanding of and to evaluate the potential of TIS.
 However, introducing devices into the MRI environment is generally unsafe unless they are specifically designed to meet MRI safety requirements.

-The specialized MRI Filter Solutions developed by the IT’IS team for the TIBS-R device of its Z43 partner, [TI Solutions AG](https://temporalinterference.com/),enable compatibility with 2.9, 3.0, and 7.0 T scanners.
+The specialized MRI Filter Solutions developed by the IT’IS team for the TIBS-R device of its Z43 partner, [TI Solutions AG](https://temporalinterference.com/), enable compatibility with 2.9, 3.0, and 7.0 T scanners.
 Beyond MRI compatibility, TI Solutions – jointly with IT’IS and the Swiss Federal Laboratories for Materials Science and Technology (EMPA) – also developed novel stimulation leads that feature optimized distributed resistance for maximum safety and artifact-free recording during fMRI.

 Operation of the system, which supports up to four TI channels (eight electrodes), has been validated under normal operating conditions, including sequences with high specific absorption rate (SAR) and high gradient demands.
 More information is available on the TI Solutions [website](https://temporalinterference.com/).